realTobby/PQSE/README.md

 # PQSE
 Pokemon Quest Save Editor (user friendly GUI)

-Interrested?
+Interested?
 Check the wiki: https://github.com/xSillusx/PQSE/wiki

 (WORK IN PROGRESS)
 Always have a backup of your savefile!